SamanwitaSahu/chatpdf/README.md

 #Upadete -

 📄 Chat with PDF using Groq AI
 🚀 Fast & Free  Groq AI (replacing Gemini for more runtime).
 ✅ Handles 100+ Page PDFs Efficiently
 ✅ Optimized OCR Processing with PaddleOCR
-✅ Work in Progress: Implementing Threading for Even Faster Performance
+✅ Work in Progress: Implementing Threading for Even Faster Performance RAG.py is processing very fast still optimizing

 🛠 Features
 ✔️ Chat with any PDF document (Text-based or Scanned PDFs)